-Known as the “world’s No.1 Family Office Conference”, the 11th edition of Sir Anthony Ritossa’s Global Family Office Investment Summit – under the high patronage of HSH Prince Albert II of Monaco – ended yesterday after two intensive days, during which wealthy families, world leaders and managers of family office, debated on investment trends and challenges.
+Considered “the best Family Office conference”, the 11th edition of the Global Family Office Investment Summit by Sir Anthony Ritossa – under the high patronage of HSH Prince Albert II of Monaco, closed last night after two intensive days, during from which wealthy families, world leaders and Family Office managers, exchanged and debated on investment trends and challenges.

-When we attend Sir Ritossa’s Global Family Office Investment Summit for the first time, it is difficult to imagine what it is possible to will find in terms of the quality of the speakers, direct approach to other participants and the general atmosphere.
+When we attend Sir Ritossa’s Global Family Office Investment Summit for the first time in Monaco, it is difficult to imagine what we will find there in terms of the quality of the speakers, the direct approach to other participants and the general atmosphere.

-Despite a post-Covid context complicating the access of some highly awaited participants, the extremely warm welcome from Sir Ritossa, Vanessa Eriksson and the moderators accustomed to gathering their loyal community at annual events around the world in Monaco, Dubai and Riyadh, creates instantly a conviviality and a dynamic which very quickly allows new participants to make the first contacts.
+Despite a post-Covid context complicating the access of some eagerly awaited participants, the extremely warm welcome from Sir Ritossa, Vanessa Eriksson and the moderators used to bringing their loyal community together at annual events in Monaco, Dubai and Riyadh, instantly creates a conviviality and a dynamic which very quickly allows new participants to make the first contacts.

-The conference opened with a presentation by Justin Highman CEO of the Monaco Economic Board (MEB), and Hervé Ordioni, CEO of Edmond de Rothschild Monaco, and Chairman of AMAF; the latter recalled that one specificity of the local economy and attractiveness of the Monegasque regime is not to apply direct taxes but rather indirect, through a VAT at 20%, representing 50% of State revenues.
+The conference opened with a presentation by Justin Highman, CEO of the Monaco Economic Board, and Hervé Ordioni, CEO of Edmond de Rothschild Monaco, and Chairman of AMAF; the latter was able to recall some specificities of the local economy and in particular that the attractiveness of the Monegasque regime is not to apply direct taxes but rather indirect, through a 20% VAT, representing 50% of the income of the ‘State.

-The 2-day program revolved around a variety of sessions offered in short, interactive formats that never weary the audience.
+The 2-day program was structured around a variety of sessions offered in interactive and short formats that never tire the audience.

--Sessions of elite groups, presented in the form of a 30-minute interview, animated by highly professional moderators were underlining how wealth families withstand in economic and financial crises, by deploying long term investment strategies, and risks management.
+-Sessions of groups of leaders, presented in the form of a 30-minute interview, animated by moderators of great professionalism; these exercises have shown how wealthy families are resisting economic and financial crises, deploying long-term investment strategies and appropriate risk management.

-– “Round table” formats intended to deepen knowledge and discuss current topics, in the presence of specialists who have skillfully combined sharing of experience and values, transmission of knowledge, vision, and investment advice’s.
+– “Round table” formats are intended to deepen your knowledge and discuss current topics in the presence of specialists who have skilfully combined sharing of experience and values, transmission of knowledge, their vision, advice and investment proposals .
 The topics developed were as broad as they were ambitious:

-Big Data and AI: Machines better than Humans as Investors?
+Big Data and AI: Are Machines Better Than Investors?

-The unique 3 steps strategy to invest in cryptocurrency in times of crisis
+3-step strategy for investing in cryptocurrency in times of crisis

-Real Industry Applications of autonomous technology for SmartCity and Beyond
+Industrial applications of autonomous technology for the SmartCity

--And a “club deal” section dedicated to the presentation of startups or entrepreneurial projects in diverse sectors that can also be discussed in private.
-Days were intensive, however, leaving time for networking.
+-And a “club deal” section dedicated to the presentation of startups or entrepreneurial projects in diverse sectors that can be discussed in private.
+Intense program which, however, gave way to moments of networking.

-In short, the summit runs counter to popular belief, supported by a generation of young men and women – current and future leaders from around the world.
-Wealth manager, family office advisor, accomplished entrepreneur, or investor coming to the summit to deploy capital, all had in common the same desire to ensure a positive and lasting impact on society through smart and responsible investment.
+In short, the summit goes against popular belief, carried by a young generation of men and women – current and future leaders, from around the world.
+Wealth Manager, Family Office advisor, accomplished entrepreneur or investor coming to the top to deploy capital, all had the same desire to ensure a positive and lasting impact on society through intelligent and responsible investment.

-Concepts such as social responsible investment, philanthropy, succession of capital and values are the key characteristics of those families who build their wealth over generations based on strong sustained common values.
-But they do apply to each and everyone.
-As Dana Al Salem, CEO of Merit Capital & Co-Founder Yahoo Europe, said, transmission does not have to be biological.
-Transmission can be made to humanity.
+Concepts such as socially responsible investing, philanthropy, succession of capital and values are the main characteristics of families who build their wealth over generations on the basis of strong and lasting common values.
+But they apply to everyone.
+As Dana Al Salem, CEO of Merit Capital and co-founder of Yahoo Europe, said, the transmission doesn’t have to be biological.
+Transmission can be done to humanity.

-The success of Sir Ritossa’s Global Family Office Investment Summit is certainly to remind one’s role and place in the society.
+The success of Sir Ritossa’s Global Family Office Investment Summit is certainly to remind everyone of their role and place in society.

 Article: Joana Foglia